Research monographs and edited volumes

 In Press.
 Brown, Joshua.
 “Historical linguistics and Italian at university: a marriage made in heaven or a problem to be solved?”.
 In Alberto Regagliolo (Ed).
 Italian as a Foreign Language: Teaching and Acquisition in Higher Education.
 Wilmington, Delaware: Vernon Press.

-In Press.
+2023.
 Brown, Joshua.
 “Untraced polymorphy and vernaculars in contact in Renaissance Italy”.
-In Alessandra Petrocchi and Joshua J. Brown (Eds).
+In Alessandra Petrocchi and Joshua Brown.
 Languages and Cross-Cultural Exchanges in Renaissance Italy.
 Late Medieval and Early Modern Series, 30.
-(Turnhout: Brepols)
+(Turnhout: Brepols), pp.95-120.

-In Press.
+2023.
 Petrocchi, Alessandra and Joshua Brown.
 “Languages and Cross-Cultural Exchanges in Renaissance Italy”.
-In Alessandra Petrocchi and Joshua J. Brown (Eds).
+In Alessandra Petrocchi and Joshua Brown (Eds).
 Languages and Cross-Cultural Exchanges in Renaissance Italy.
 Late Medieval and Early Modern Series, 30.
-(Turnhout: Brepols)
+(Turnhout: Brepols), pp.11-32.

 2022.
 Bowles, Karissa and Joshua Brown.
 “On the Transfer of Loanwords and Code-Intermediate Phenomena from English to Italian, 1392-1401”.
 Italiano LinguaDue 14(2): 651-674.
 Online.